Note: This unit version has not been officially published yet and is subject to change!

 Learning outcomes are the key abilities and knowledge that will be assessed in this unit.
 They are listed according to the course goal supported by each.
 See Assessment Tab for details how each outcome is assessed.Design (Level 4)

-Thesis: As Honours thesis is a year long task, final assessment of this unit will take place at the end of the year.
-A temporary UCN result will be returned for this unit until results for thesis are obtained.
-Both ELEC4712 and ELEC4713 will then be given the same result.
+The results achieved in Thesis B count for Thesis A as well.
+Since Thesis is a year long task, the final results for Thesis A are only recorded at the end of the year, on completing Thesis B. A temporary UC result will be returned for this unit until results for thesis are obtained.
+Thesis A and Thesis B will then be given the same result.

 |Policies & Procedures:||See the policies page of the faculty website at http://sydney.edu.au/engineering/student-policies/ for information regarding university policies and local provisions and procedures within the Faculty of Engineering and Information Technologies.|